Poland Honors Volhynian Massacre Victims

 Western Roman Emperor Anthemius met his end at the hands of his own generals after they cornered him inside St. Peter’s Basilica.
 His execution shattered the la…

-Byzantine Emperor Michael I steps down on July 11, 813, handing power to General Leo the Armenian before entering monastic life as Athanasius.
-This transfer end…
+Byzantine Emperor Michael I abdicated on July 11, 813, handing the throne to General Leo the Armenian before retreating into monastic life under the name Athana…

 Charles the Simple granted the lower Seine valley to the Viking leader Rollo, ending decades of Norse raids in exchange for a defensive buffer against future in…